 Malignant mesothelioma is a form of cancer that is typically associated with exposure to carcinogens found in asbestos, a fibrous material once commonly used in home insulation, auto parts, and in the manufacture of vinyl products (such as flooring).
 Although mesothelioma is quite rare, when it does strike, it does so aggressively, with tumors growing and spreading at an alarming rate.
-Early detection is crucial in the efficacy of treatment, but often mesothelioma goes undiagnosed until it has reached the later stages, leaving its victims with few options outside of palliative care.
+Often mesothelioma goes undiagnosed until it has reached the later stages, leaving its victims with few options outside of palliative care so early detection is crucial in the efficacy of treatment.

 Exposure often occurs because of work

 Exposure to asbestos was most common in people who worked in certain industries that brought them into constant contact with asbestos-containing materials.
 People who worked in home construction, for example, often worked without adequate protection against asbestos inhalation and ingestion while installing home insulation containing the material.
-Also, asbestos is often seen in the “popcorn ceilings” so popular during the 1970s and 1980s.
-It was also prominently used in the manufacture of auto parts and vinyl flooring, so factory workers were also often exposed to asbestos on a daily basis for hours at a time.
+Also, asbestos was seen in the “popcorn ceilings” so popular during the 1970s and 1980s.
+Factory workers were also often exposed to asbestos on a daily basis for hours at a time because it was prominently used in the manufacture of auto parts and vinyl flooring, so

 Exposure can come from non-occupational sources

 There are pockets across the globe of people who are being diagnosed with mesothelioma, but who never worked a day in their lives in a factory producing asbestos-containing products, nor in construction.
-However, some towns where asbestos processing plants and factories have been defunct for years are now seeing an increase in the incidence of malignant mesothelioma, presumably because of the nearness of airborne asbestos fibers.
+Because of the nearness of airborne asbestos fibers some towns where asbestos processing plants and factories have been defunct for years are now seeing an increase in the incidence of malignant mesothelioma.

 Since mesothelioma has a long latency period (the time from initial carcinogenic exposure to the actual diagnosis based on symptoms), many diagnoses are not made until years and even decades after the time when the person was exposed to the asbestos fibers that caused their cancer to develop.